cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   properties of the document.

-- In all classic algorithms where the alphabets of the text documents play a role, now the alphabet handled in the common dialog "Text Options" is used.
+- In all classic algorithms where the alphabets of the text documents play a role, the used alphabet is the one handled in the common dialog "Text Options".
+So the tranparency and usability is clearly improved:
-  So an improved usability could be implemented:
   When entering a key, you now can see at once which method is adapted, because each according key-entry dialog contains the additional button "Text options", which directly leads to the dialog "Text Options" (Users found, that the most needed place to use text options was within the key-entry dialog.
 So from here it's no more necessary to first close the key-entry dialog again and then call the text options via the main menu).
-  This call via a click at the button "Text options" is implemented within the key-entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale, permutation and homophones.
+  This call via a click at the button "Text options" is implemented for instance within the key-entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale, permutation and homophones.

 - CrypTool can be used without having administrator access rights.
   Different users at the same PC can have different settings.